creativecreatorormaybenot/clock/README.md

 ## TODO

-* Use end-of-hand design from GDR clock for a hand.

 * Add wave animation to background.

 * Background curve should be adjusted by the model dynamically, e.g.the height of the cut or w/e and always animate in a relaxing fashion.